 The Board, having first received the opinion of the Control and Risk Committee, also examines the main risks facing the Company, identified by taking into account the nature of the business of the Company and its subsidiaries, as reported by the CEO on at least a quarterly basis.
-Having first received the opinion of the Control and Risk Committee, it also evaluates every six months (except in extraordinary circumstances) the adequacy of the internal control and risk management system of Eni SpA, its major subsidiaries and the Eni Group with regard to the nature of the business, its risk profile and its degree of compatibility with corporate objectives, as well as its effectiveness.
+Having first received the opinion of the Control and Risk Committee, it also evaluates every six months (except in extraordinary circumstances) the adequacy of the internal control and risk management system of Eni SpA, its major subsidiaries and the Eni Group with regard to the nature of the business, its risk profile as well as the consistency with corporate objectives, as well as its effectiveness.

-At its meetings of July 27, 2017, and March 15, 2018, having consulted with the Control and Risk Committee, the Board of Directors judged as positive: (i) the adequacy and effectiveness of the Internal Control and Risk Management System in relation to the nature of the Company and its risk profile; and (ii) the adequacy of the powers and resources available to the FRO, as well as the latter's compliance with administrative and accounting procedures he has established196.
+Most recently on its meeting of March 14, 2019, having consulted with the Control and Risk Committee, the Board of Directors judged as positive: (i) the adequacy and effectiveness of the Internal Control and Risk Management System in relation to the nature of the Company and its risk profile as well as the consistency with the corporate objectives; and (ii) the adequacy of the powers and resources available to the FRO, as well as the compliance with administrative and accounting procedures he has established 184.